JStaRFilms/adaptive-study-game/README.md

   - **Notes Only**: Strictly uses the materials you provide.
   - **Notes + AI Knowledge**: Supplements your notes with the AI's vast general knowledge.
   - **Notes + Web Search**: Uses Google Search to find the latest information on your topic.
+- **AI Study Coach**: After each quiz, receive personalized feedback from an AI coach that analyzes your performance to identify your strengths and weaknesses.
+- **Actionable Recommendations**: The AI coach provides clear next steps, including a one-click button to instantly generate a new, focused practice quiz on the topics you need to improve on.
 - **Multiple Question & Study Modes**:
   - **Practice Mode**: Timed multiple choice, true/false, and fill-in-the-blank questions.
   - **Review Mode**: Untimed, self-paced version of Practice Mode.
   - **Exam Mode**: A simulated exam with open-ended questions requiring long-form answers.
 - **AI-Powered Exam Grading**: In Exam Mode, submit typed answers and **upload images of handwritten work**.
 The AI grades your responses against a rubric, providing a score and detailed feedback for each question.
 - **AI Exam Prediction**: A powerful "detective mode" where the AI acts as your teacher to predict likely exam questions.
 Prime the AI with your teacher's persona, past exams, and other materials for a highly tailored study guide.
-- **Gamified Learning**: Earn points, build streaks, and get speed bonuses in Practice Mode.
+- **Gamified Learning**: A redesigned quiz interface with points, streaks, and speed bonuses to make studying engaging.
 - **Persistent Study Sets**: Create, edit, and save study sets.
 Your notes and associated files are saved in your browser's local storage.
 - **Quiz History & Progress Tracking**: Every quiz session is automatically saved.
 Review past attempts to track your scores, accuracy, and improvement over time.
-- **Detailed Feedback & Review**: After each quiz, access a comprehensive review screen showing each question, your answer, the correct answer, and a clear explanation or AI-generated feedback.
+- **Detailed Answer Review**: After each quiz, access a comprehensive review screen showing each question, your answer, the correct answer, and a clear explanation.
+The AI Study Coach report is also available here.
-- **Responsive Design**: A clean, modern, and fully responsive UI built with Tailwind CSS.

 ## 🚀 Project Philosophy